HR Checklist for Startups: 9 Priorities That Drive Small Business Growth

-Before starting your HR checklist, it’s important to establish why having HR policies is important.
-Setting up an HR department in a small company is about creating policies, plans, and processes to take care of your business’s short-term needs and mitigate long-term risks.
+An HR department helps startups craft policies, plans, and processes to take care of short-term needs and mitigate long-term risks.
 Solid HR policies make for a better employee experience and limit your company’s liability.

-- Ethical behavior: Emphasize the importance of ethical behavior to your employees.
+- Ensure ethical behavior.
+Emphasize the importance of ethical behavior to your employees.
 Unethical behavior is often a result of company culture and must be addressed by HR.

-- Policy changes: Reserve your company’s right to change policies whenever necessary.
+- Navigate policy changes.
+Reserve your company’s right to change policies whenever necessary.

-- Employee compensation and benefits: Your HR team should work with accounting so they can answer any payroll questions employees have.
+- Handle compensation and benefits administration.
+Your HR team should work with accounting so they can answer any payroll questions employees have.

-- Other department concerns and priorities: HR is there to help employees in every department and needs to know what’s going on.
+- Discover ground truth about company culture.
+HR is there to help employees in every department and needs to know what’s going on.
 Your HR personnel should meet and interview other employees to get a feel for the company, see different viewpoints, and gain employee trust.

-- An HR plan specific to your startup: When creating your HR plan, make sure HR and company goals align.
+- Set goals for growth.
+When creating your HR plan, make sure HR and company goals align.
 Help set realistic HR goals that can be implemented within the first three to six months.